Scrivito/scrivito-neoletter-form-widgets/readme.md

 - "General" tab
   - Show frame: Adds a frame around the form.
   - Additional CSS Classes: Specify additional CSS class names to be added to the main container of the form.
 Separate multiple class names with spaces.
+  - Buttons size: Select the size of all buttons (footer, retry, delete signature).
   - Enable fixed height: Manually set the form height if enabled.
   - Form height: Enter the height of the form content measured in em units.
   - Scrollbar width: Select the width of the scrollbar.
 "None" will hide the scrolbar.